-Arthur Garson, Jr. is the Director of the Health Policy Institute of the Texas Medical Center, home to 54 health care institutions in Houston.
+Arthur Garson, Jr. "Tim" is the Director of the Health Policy Institute of the Texas Medical Center, home to 59 health care institutions in Houston.
 The Institute develops collaborative policy solutions to improve the health of those in Houston and Texas, and to make those solutions models applicable to the rest of the U.S. and beyond.
 Areas of focus include reduction in the cost of health care, health care delivery models and workforce; population health with the Texas Medical Center as a demonstration site for reduction in obesity; the “Consumer Health Report,” a national yearly survey on what Americans want in their health care system.
 In 2018, Garson began directing the Institute course in Health Policy with students from 13 schools participating for credit.
 He is also currently Adjunct Professor of Management, Policy and Community Health, University of Texas School of Public Health.

 Until June 2014, he was the Director of the Center for Health Policy, University Professor, Professor of Public Health Sciences and Public Policy at the University of Virginia, and from 2007-2011 was Executive Vice President and Provost of the University of Virginia.
 He was responsible for the operations of the University’s 11 schools, as well as planning with a $1.3 Billion academic budget, and helped to fund and to found the Batten School of Leadership and Public Policy.
 From 2002-2007, Dr. Garson served as Vice President and Dean of the University of Virginia’s School of Medicine.